 The term “albino” comes from word “albus” — the Latin word for “white”.
 Approximately one person in 17,000 is born with the condition, a rare genetic disorder characterised by a loss of pigment in the skin, hair and sometimes the eyes.
 Albino people lack melanin, the substance responsible for natural hair and skin colour.
 The condition affects people of all ethnicities globally.

-As an albino child Diandra did not initially feel different from her darker-skinned African American family members.
+As an albino child Diandra did not initially feel different from her darker-skinned family members.
 It only dawned on her when other children began to ask if she was adopted.
-As an African American albino growing up within a predominantly black neighbourhood and school in which most of the inhabitants had dark skin, it was perhaps inevitable that there would be problems.
-There was name-calling and ridiculing from certain children — “white girl”, and “Casper”, were two Diandra remembers.
+As an albino growing up within a predominantly African American neighbourhood and school in which most of the inhabitants had dark skin, it was perhaps inevitable that there would be problems.
+There was name-calling and ridiculing from certain children — “white girl”, and “Casper”, were two that Diandra remembers.
 “I used to come home in tears,” she told the BBC.
 “Growing up you get teased, and some people grow out of things, but you can’t grow out of being an albino,” she confessed in an ABC News interview.

-Since then Diandra has become a regular fixture at fashion shows, and has worked for clients such as MAC and Vivienne Westwood.
-Simultaneously she has become a spokesmodel for other albinos, after learning of their mistreatment, particularly in East Africa, where local superstitions mean that many live in fear of abduction and mutilation.
+Since then Diandra — who gave birth to her first child, Rain, on New Year's Eve 2015 — has become a regular fixture at fashion shows, and has worked for clients such as MAC, Gypsy Sport, Vivienne Westwood and Jean Paul Gaultier.
+Simultaneously the 26-year-old has become a spokesmodel for other albino black people, after learning of their mistreatment, particularly in East Africa, where local superstitions mean that many live in fear of abduction and mutilation.
 She works with an organization in Tanzania called Assisting Children in Need (ACN), fighting discrimination against the country’s albino community.

-THE BOLD BEAUTY of African American albino model Diandra Forrest.
+THE BOLD BEAUTY of albino black model Diandra Forrest.
 “I think it’s been well overdue for us to be looked at as the unique beauties that we are,” she says.
 “A lot of the time in the entertainment business, people with albinism have been portrayed as something supernatural or odd or freakish looking and I love that we are being seen in a different light.”
+Diandra's observation is gradually being reflected in the press.
+The September 2015 edition of African American lifestyle magazine, 'Ebony', featured Forrest (bottom right) alongside a host of other black models on the rise.
+Below: Albino beauty Diandra Forrest models for the spring/summer 2014 edition of 'Schön!' magazine.

-*MODEL DIANDRA FORREST AND ALBINO PEOPLE ACCORDING TO GOOGLE SEARCH
+*MODEL DIANDRA FORREST AND ALBINO BLACK PEOPLE ACCORDING TO GOOGLE SEARCH

-The number of people worldwide who Google the phrase “Sexy albino” each month.
+The number of people worldwide who Google the phrase “Beautiful albino” each month.

 The number of people worldwide who Google the phrase “Albino model” each month.